This is Why Internal and External Communication Should Work In Harmony

 A report by Schiemann revealed that only 14% of employees understand their company’s strategy and direction.
 It’s impossible for a company to operate successfully with so few people working towards the same goal.
 This is where external and internal communications need to pull together.

-4. It will create brand ambassadors
+4. It’ll create influential brand ambassadors

-5. It will help you handle change & crisis
+5. It’ll help you manage change

 Nationwide Building Society